Skip to main content

 Cortisol is your main stress hormone.
 In short bursts, it is incredibly useful.
 It increases glucose in your bloodstream for ready energy, enhances your brain’s use of that glucose, and heightens your focus and awareness.
 It is a survival mechanism honed over millennia.

 The legal ambiguity and financial pressure of modern wellness programs, however, can create a state of chronic activation of the HPA axis.
-This leads to a steady, prolonged elevation of levels, which shifts the hormone from a helpful, acute-response tool into a source of systemic disruption.
+This leads to a steady, prolonged elevation of cortisol levels, which shifts the hormone from a helpful, acute-response tool into a source of systemic disruption.
 This sustained elevation is where the connection between external workplace policy and your internal hormonal and metabolic health becomes undeniably clear.

 What Is the True Meaning of Voluntary Participation?